ChandanaThumati/scene-object-remover/README.md

 This project implements an **object removal system** that removes unwanted objects from images and reconstructs the background using **image inpainting techniques**.
 The goal is to generate visually natural and seamless images after object removal.

+Implemented object removal using advanced image inpainting techniques, combining traditional (diffusion and exemplar-based) with modern AI-inspired methods for better realism in complex scenes.

 The project can be used for photo cleanup, image enhancement, and as a learning reference for computer vision–based image restoration.

 ---